OPERATION

 Sleeping Bag

-We have recently upgraded our sleep system and have taken it on a few trip and we are SO STOKED on it!
-We used to use one double sleeping bag for the both of us, but we quickly realized that it’s super bulky to pack and takes up so much space in one of our bags.
+We have recently upgraded our sleep system and are SO STOKED on it!
+We used to have a double sleeping bag (one sleeping bags big enough for the both of us), but we quickly realized that it’s super bulky to pack and takes up SO much space in one of our bags.

 We have since upgraded to the system below!
-We each have a single sleeping bag that can be zipped together down the middle to create a double bag!
-Not only does it pack better, but it’s also nice to have separate bags in case we take trips without the other person.
+These Mountain Hardware single sleeping bags can be zipped together down the middle to create a double bag!
+Not only does it pack better, but it’s also nice to have separate bags for when we take trips without the other person.
+In order to zip the bags together make SURE you get one with a left zip and the other with a right zip

 Sleeping Pad